jermp96/rhm-challenge/readme.md

-# Rinding Hood Media - Challenge
+# Riding Hood Media - Challenge

 ## To run this project